Wild to Civilized

 wealth & slavery, the future of civilization.

-Our intellectual career began in academia and took unexpected turns.
-We met and married while graduate students in sociology at Brandeis University during the tumultuous Sixties, anti-war, anti-establishment, pro-civil-rights, and hippie communalism.
-Skip wrote his dissertation “Centralization and Decentralization” and received his Ph.D. in 1974.
-Lenore wrote her dissertation “The Geometry of Social Life,” had it reviewed – and received twin sons.
+Our intellectual careers began in academia and took unexpected turns.
+We met and married while graduate students in sociology at Brandeis University during the tumultuous Sixties -- anti-war, anti-establishment, pro-civil-rights, and hippie communalism.
+Based of direct observation of various animals and the work of Konrad Lorenz, Lenore developed a typology of movement patterns among humans and other vertebrate animals.
+Skip linked his dissertation to Lenore's typology by focusing on how three basic types of division of labor involve movement patterns approximating Lenore's typology.
+Skip completed his dissertation “Centralization and Decentralization” and received his Ph.D. in 1974.
+Lenore completed her dissertation “The Geometry of Social Life,” had it reviewed – and received twin sons.
+Skip's mentors and advisors were noted conservative sociologist Robert A. Nisbet at UC Riverside and noted socialist sociologist Lewis A. Coser at Brandeis.

 Our doctoral research and the 1970s oil crisis led us to 60 acres in rural Maine where we homesteaded for ten years, built a home, workshop, and barn, and operated a small private elementary school.
-Skip wrote one-act musicals for our young students and subsequently wrote the book and lyrics for a full-length adult musical, a fantasy satire based on the Emperor’s New Clothes, “That Emperor’s Fool,” www.thatemperorsfool.com.
+Skip wrote one-act musicals for our young students and subsequently wrote the book and lyrics for a full-length adult musical, a fantasy satire based on the Emperor’s New Clothes: “That Emperor’s Fool, A Musical About Nothing,” www.thatemperorsfool.com.

 From our marriage onward, we managed rental housing in Cambridge and Somerville, Massachusetts, owned by Lenore’s parents and eventually by us.
 This property brought us back to Cambridge in 1989.